aj-das/aj-das-recipe-ratings-predictor/README.md

 <iframe src="assets/protein_before.html" width="800" height="400" frameborder="0"></iframe>
 <iframe src="assets/protein_after.html" width="800" height="400" frameborder="0"></iframe>

-The overall shape of the distribution was preserved by filling in missing protein values with the median.
-This stabilized the model performance without dropping rows and not introducing outliers.
+The overall shape of the distribution stayed the same by filling in missing protein values with the median.
+This didn't change the graph, and stabilized the model performance without dropping rows and not introducing outliers.

 ## Framing a Prediction Problem